 - In-house training initiatives will be conducted from time to time.
 Equipment and facilities will be set aside by the DRCFQ coordinator in consultation with the users of the facility.

-- Final determination of what constitutes an eligible project rests with Dean of Arts.
+- Final determination of what constitutes an eligible project rests with Dean of Humanities and Social Sciences.
 Priority is generally as follows;

 - Research projects that are carried out by faculty, graduate students, undergradute students or staff in the Faculty of Arts.

 - Projects that demonstrate the need for digital research equipment.